denislavmarinov/CPP-Learning/tasks.md

 ### 15. Multiplayer Online Game Server
 **Description:** Build a simple multiplayer game where multiple players can connect and interact over a network.
 **Concepts Covered:** Server-client architecture, socket programming, concurrency management.

----

-Each of these projects will strengthen your skills and enhance your CV.
-If you need detailed guidance on any specific project, let me know! 🚀